pgbackrest/pgbackrest/README.md

 ### v0.80: DALLAS MILESTONE - UNDER DEVELOPMENT

+* Fixed an issue that caused the formatted timestamp for both the oldest and newest backups to be reported as the current time by the info command.
+Only text output was affected -- json output reported the correct epoch values.
+Found by Michael Renner.

 * Remove pg_control file at the beginning of the restore and copy it back at the very end.
 This prevents the possibility that a partial restore can be started by PostgreSQL.

 * The repository is now created and updated with consistent directory and file modes.
 By default umask is set to 0000 but this can be disabled with the `neutral-umask` setting